adolgert/rkb/docs/CLI_TUTORIAL.md

 rkb pipeline --data-dir data/initial --num-files 3 --project-name "Test Project" --extractor nougat --embedder chroma --max-pages 5
 ```

-**New behavior**: The pipeline now handles duplicate filenames automatically.
+**New behavior**: The pipeline now handles duplicate filenames automatically and recursively searches subdirectories.
 Multiple files named "Document.pdf" from different sources (like Zotero storage folders) are processed without conflicts.
 Identical content is automatically detected and linked.
+Perfect for Zotero storage with its `ABC123/Document.pdf` structure.

 **Currently errors**: The pipeline fails during the embedding step with array comparison issues in ChromaDB.
 The extraction portion works correctly.